 Both courses are divided equally between language and literature.
 Given that these are minority subjects, you will usually be taught in small groups.
 Every week you will practise language work, doing unseen translation and comprehension to improve your fluency.
 For literature you will prepare for translation and discussion of the set texts.

 What does the course consist of?

 Honing your grammar and vocabulary are one main aim of the first AS unit, where you will translate from Latin into English and also from English into Latin if you choose.
 Reading two set texts, one prose and one verse is the basis of the second AS unit.
 You will look at the literary merits of the writers as well as the content of the text.
 In the exam you will be asked questions that require a personal response showing that you understand and appreciate the author's meaning.
-The authors for 2010-11 are Xenophon and Homer for Greek; Ovid and Cicero for Latin.
+The authors for 2014 are Xenophon Anabasis I and Homer Iliad XIV for Greek; Ovid Amores III and Cicero in Verrem II.1 for Latin.

 At A Level there are two more units: a set verse text with questions on style and content, and an unseen Latin verse passage, tested via comprehension and translation; the final module consists of a set prose text with questions on style and content, an unseen Latin prose passage tested by comprehension and translation and an optional prose composition from English to Latin.